Four Shields Model: A Nature-Based Framework for Personal Development

-What is the Four Shields Wheel of personal development?
+What Is the Four Shields Model?

-By accepting the phase one is in and embodying what the phase calls for, one leans into the change process rather than using energy to resist it.
+By accepting the phase a person is in and embodying what the phase calls for, one leans into the change process rather than using energy to resist it.
 By fully experiencing the present phase we create the foundation from which we naturally move into the next phase.
 Over time one learns to trust change, instead of struggling with it, which is the base for personal resilience and a balanced life.

 In general, the Four Shields model originates from the observation of transformation processes happening in nature.
 From immemorial times humans across the globe observed their environment: they noticed that all change processes follow similar patterns in a cyclical way.
 Many populations developed their own cyclical models (wheels) depicting the relationships between different elements and phases of transformation.